oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ## Introduction

-In this lab, you will learn how to apply AHF metadata and framework updates, and rollback to the previous timestamp when needed.
+In this lab, you will learn how to apply metadata and framework updates to AHF, roll back to the previous timestamp, and clean up backup files.

 Estimated Time: 30 minutes